How to Serve Eviction & Lease Termination Notices in Iowa

 A landlord can demonstrate proof that a notice was delivered through the following methods:

-• Hand Delivery – by completing a Declaration of Service at the time of delivery.
+• Hand Delivery – by completing a Declaration of Service at the time of delivery

-• Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery.
+• Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery

-Iowa Eviction & Lease Termination Notice Forms
+Iowa Eviction and Lease Termination Notice Forms

 Notice Form Grounds

-3 Day Notice to Quit Eviction for Unpaid Rent
+3 Day Notice To Quit Eviction for Unpaid Rent

 (Clear & Present Danger)

-7 Day Notice to Comply or Vacate Eviction for Lease Violation
+7 Day Notice To Comply or Vacate Eviction for Lease Violation

-10 Day Notice to Vacate Ending a Weekly Lease / No Lease
+10 Day Notice To Vacate Ending a Weekly Lease / No Lease

-30 Day Notice to Vacate Ending a Monthly or Longer Lease / No Lease
+30 Day Notice To Vacate Ending a Monthly or Longer Lease / No Lease

 Sources